-- g.
-Use of extension cords and power strips should be kept to a minimum and be of the heavy duty type.
-All electrical cords are to be maintained in good condition and be UL approved.
-"Zip cords", inexpensive light duty type extension cords are not permitted. - h.
-Carpets with a foam or rubber backing are extremely dangerous because of the heavy smoke and toxic fumes which they produce upon combustion.
-Therefore, they are prohibited. - Candles, candle warmers, coffee pots with hot plates, incense, flame lights and fireworks of any type are not permitted in student rooms. - j.
+- j.
 Rooms badly congested with additional furniture or allowed to degenerate to an extremely untidy condition are fire hazards.
 In these cases, students will be required to remedy the situation immediately. - k.
 Bicycles and other personal belongings are not to be stored in the hallways or stairwells of any building for safety reasons. - I. Windows should be kept clear to facilitate exit in the event of an emergency. - m.
-The use of personal propane, charcoal and/or wood grills is prohibited in and around residence halls and residential areas - n.
+The use of personal propane, charcoal and/or wood grills is prohibited in and around residence halls and residential areas. - n.
 Campfires, bonfires or any open flame is prohibited. - o.
-No fire arms, including BB, paintball and air soft guns. - p.
-Live Christmas trees or décor are prohibited. - q.
-Electronic Cigarettes and vaporizers are prohibited in residence halls/areas. - 7.
+No fire arms, including BB, paintball and air soft guns.

+u.
+Live Christmas trees or décor are prohibited.

+- v.
+Electronic cigarettes and vaporizers are prohibited in residence halls/areas. - 8.
 When a fire alarm is sounded, all students must evacuate the building in an orderly manner.
-Students who do not leave during a fire alarm may be subject to disciplinary sanctions. - 8.
-All buildings and facilities owned by Saint Anselm College are considered nonsmoking areas.
-Smoking is prohibited in all College residence halls, apartments, and townhouses.10.
-Room/Apartment doors must be free to open 90 degrees; nothing can hang from the ceiling, over doorways or on sprinklers. - 9.
-Tampering with the carbon monoxide detector is prohibited and students need to inform with immediacy the Office of Campus Safety and Security or the Office of Residential Life and Education if the alarm sounds or if repairs need to be made so to keep equipment fully functioning.
+Students who do not leave during a fire alarm may be subject to disciplinary sanctions.

+9. All buildings and facilities owned by Saint Anselm College are considered nonsmoking areas.
+Smoking is prohibited in all College residence halls, apartments, and townhouses.

+10. Room/Apartment doors must be free to open 90 degrees; nothing can hang from the ceiling, over doorways or on sprinklers.

+11. Tampering with the carbon monoxide detector is prohibited and students need to inform with immediacy the Office of Campus Safety and Security or the Office of Residential Life and Education if the alarm sounds or if repairs need to be made so to keep equipment fully functioning.